wearetriple/dotnet-defaults/Patterns/Polly.md

 # [Polly.NET](https://www.pollydocs.org/)

-Polly is a powerful library for .NET that helps you handle transient faults and improve the resilience of your applications.
-With Polly, you can easily define and apply strategies such as Retry, Circuit Breaker, Hedging, Timeout, Rate Limiter and Fallback to handle failures and slowdowns in a fluent and thread-safe way.
+Polly is a powerful library for .NET that helps you handle transient faults and improve the resilience of your applications in a fluent and thread-safe way.
 Polly lets you use and combine different resilience strategies to cope with various scenarios, such as:

 * **Retry**: Try again if something fails.
 This can be useful when the problem is temporary and might go away.
 * **Circuit Breaker**: Stop trying if something is broken or busy.
 This can benefit you by avoiding wasting time and making things worse.
 It can also support the system to recover.